 Figure 3-2 shows the locations of the wells that are included in Watermaster's groundwater - quality monitoring program.
-In total there are about 1,020 wells in the groundwater-quality monitoring program.
+In total there are about 885 wells in the groundwater-quality monitoring program.
 Watermaster obtains groundwater-quality data, in part, to comply with two maximum-benefit commitments: the triennial ambient water quality recomputation and the analysis of hydraulic control.
-These data are also used for Watermaster's biennial SOB report, to support groundwater modeling, to characterize non-point source contamination and plumes associated with point-source discharges, and to characterize present trends in water quality of the Basin.
+These data are also used for Watermaster's biennial SOB report, to support ground-water modeling, to characterize non-point source contamination and plumes associated with point-source discharges, and to characterize present trends in water quality of the Basin.

-Figure 3-2 shows the wells where groundwater-quality data were collected in 2015.
-At about 920 of these wells, water-quality samples were collected by well owners, including municipal water agencies, the DTSC, the County of San Bernardino, and various private companies and consulting firms.
+Figure 3-2 shows the wells where groundwater-quality data were collected in 2016.
+At about 780 of these wells, water-quality samples were collected by well owners, including municipal water agencies, the DTSC, the County of San Bernardino, and various private companies and consulting firms.
 The sampling frequency and constituents tested vary by well and owner.
 These water quality data are compiled by Watermaster twice per year.
-The remaining approximately 100 wells shown in Figure 3-2 are privately owned agricultural wells or dedicated monitoring wells that were sampled by Watermaster for various purposes.
+The remaining approximately 105 wells shown in Figure 3-2 are privately owned agricultural wells or dedicated monitoring wells that were sampled by Watermaster for various purposes.
 All groundwater samples collected by Watermaster are tested for the analytes listed in Table 3-1.
-VOCs are sampled only at wells within or adjacent to plumes.
+VOCs are sampled only at wells within or adjacent to known contamination plumes.

-During 2015, Watermaster performed the following groundwater-quality sampling:
+During 2016, Watermaster performed the following groundwater-quality sampling:

-• Annual and triennial samples were collected for the Key Well Groundwater Quality Monitoring Program (GWQMP).
-The Key Well GWQMP consists of a network of about 100 private wells predominantly in the southern portion of the Chino Basin.
-About nine of these private wells are sampled every year; the remaining private wells are sampled every three years.
-During 2015, 49 private wells were sampled from September through November 2015.
+- Annual and triennial samples were collected for the Key Well Groundwater Quality Monitoring Program (GWQMP).
+The Key Well GWQMP consists of a network of about 100 private wells predominantly in the southern portion of the Chino Basin and 11 monitoring wells, which include two multi-nested MZ-3 monitoring wells (six well casings), and two multi-nested former Kaiser Steel monitoring wells (five well casings).
+About nine of the private wells are sampled every year; the remaining private wells are sampled every three years.
 Watermaster is constantly evaluating and revising the private wells in the Key Well GWQMP as wells are abandoned or destroyed due to urban development.
-In addition to the private wells, 11 monitoring wells are sampled annually for the Key Well GWQMP; two multi-nested MZ-3 monitoring wells (six well casings), and two multi-nested former Kaiser Steel monitoring wells (five well casings).
-Sampling of these monitoring wells occurred in November 2015.

-- Annual samples were collected from the nine multi-nested HCMP monitoring wells (21 well casings) in the southern portion of Chino Basin in September 2015. - Quarterly samples were collected at four shallow monitoring wells along the Santa Ana River, which consist of two former United States Geological Survey (USGS) National Water Quality Assessment (NAWQA) Program wells (Archibald 1 and Archibald 2) and two Santa Ana River Water Company (SARWC) wells (Wells 9 and 11).
-Samples were collected in January, April, July, and October 2015. - Quarterly samples were collected at the nine multi-nested Prado Basin Habitat Sustainability Program (PBHSP) monitoring wells (18 well casings).
-The wells were constructed from March through May 2015, and quarterly samples were collected in June, September, and December 2015.
+During 2016, 45 private wells and ten monitoring wells were sampled from July through December 2016. - Annual samples were collected from the nine multi-nested HCMP monitoring wells (21 well casings) in the southern portion of Chino Basin in August 2016. - Quarterly samples were collected at four shallow monitoring wells along the Santa Ana River, which consist of two former United States Geological Survey (USGS) National Water Quality Assessment (NAWQA) Program wells (Archibald 1 and Archibald 2)

+and two Santa Ana River Water Company (SARWC) wells (Wells 9 and 11).
+Samples were collected in January, March, July, and October 2016.

+• Quarterly samples were collected at the nine multi-nested Prado Basin Habitat Sustainability Program (PBHSP) monitoring wells (18 well casings).
+The wells were constructed from March through May 2015, and quarterly samples were collected in March, June, September, and December 2016.

 All groundwater-quality data were reviewed by Watermaster staff and uploaded to a centralized database management system that can be accessed online through HydroDaVESM.
-All publically available water-quality data collected in 2015 are contained in the MS Access database included with this report as Appendix B. Groundwater-quality data collected at private wells in the Basin are excluded from the database in this report for confidentiality reasons.
+All publically available water-quality data collected in 2016 are contained in the MS Access database included with this report as Appendix B. Groundwater-quality data collected at private wells in the Basin are excluded from the database in this report for confidentiality reasons.